MatWojewodzki/polynomials/README.md

 Rust library crate for working with univariate polynomials.

 ## TODO list:
+- split the documentation of arithmetic operations into separate code blocks in the crate documentation
-- implement the division of two polynomials
+- publish the create on crates.io
 - add more content to this README file
-- add support for multivariate polynomials